-Stretching along Yokohama’s waterfront like a postcard come to life, Yamashita Park (山下 公園) is one of those rare city spots that feels both peaceful and playful.
-With giant ships docked beside it, roses blooming in waves, and open lawns for little legs to run, this bayfront park is more than just a walk, it’s a moment of pause in the city’s sea breeze.
-Whether you’re skipping stones, climbing ship-shaped sculptures, or spotting the Yokohama Marine Tower from the grass, Yamashita koen is a gentle urban escape that works for all ages in Japan.
+Stretching along Yokohama’s waterfront like a postcard come to life, Yamashita Park (Yamashita Koen) is one of those rare city spots that feels both peaceful and playful.
+With giant ships docked beside it, roses blooming in waves, and open lawns for little legs to run, this Yokohama park is a gentle urban escape that works for all ages.

 Why Yamashita Park is Great for Families with Kids